 I teach investors how to analyze businesses.
 Each Wednesday, I share six pieces of timeless content that can be read in less than 2 minutes.
 Read by 100,000+ investors from a16z, Amazon, Google, Microsoft, and more.

 View Online | Sign Up | Advertise Welcome to Long-Term Mindset, the Wednesday newsletter that helps you invest better.
-Today's Issue Read Time: <2 minutes Lesson: Money, Happiness, and a Perfect Day Timeless Content: The Ideal Level of Wealth Stock Dive: A full breakdown of Duolingo Resource: Robotaxis and Suburbia And more!
-Together with Fiscal.ai A good chart can relay information 10x faster than text alone.
+Today's Issue Read Time: <2 minutes Lesson: Sugar vs. Vitamins Timeless Content: The Buffett Indicator Stock Dive: A full breakdown of Apple, Inc. Resource: QR Codes Didn't Kill Waiters.
+And Neither Will AI Together with Fiscal.ai A good chart can relay information 10x faster than text alone.
 That's why I've become a power user of Fiscal.ai (formerly Finchat).
-Fiscal makes...
+Fiscal makes it...